diamondwyrm/Heathcare_to_Poverty_Comparison/README.md

-# D3 Experimentation using a Health vs Poverty Comparison
+# D3 Experimentation: Graph Comparing Health vs Poverty

+## About
+This project looks at the relationship between healthcare and poverty in the United States

 ## Project